venomj26/snehajha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently working as a graduate researcher in Department of Agricultural and Biological Engineering at Purdue University.
-My main research focus is on designing suitable experiment design for agricultural field trials.
-I design field trials customized to the topography of the field to reduce random errors.
-This is made possible using public geographical datasets, high computational power, and machine learning based algorithms.
+My name is Sneha Jha, a graduate researcher in Department of Agricultural and Biological Engineering at Purdue University.
+My main research areas are Precision agriculture, field experiment design and decision support appplications.

+For my dissertation, I have focused on designing suitable experiments for agricultural field trials.
+I customize field trials to the topography of fields to reduce random errors.
+Publicly available geographical datasets are applied in machine learning based algorithms powered by high computational power to create field models.
+These cyber-physical models are employed to evaluate field processes and predict yield.

+I have worked on a few other interesting topics in tranportations, antimicrobial resistance surveillance, and sentiment analysis using Twitter/X data.

+Beyond my research, I like to play tennis and read books on medieval history.

 ## Recognitions